CookieUzen/web-notes/_docs/cs/unit 1.md

 `Redundency` is the term describing duplication of hardware.
 Redundancy allows for failsafe in case of hardware failure, reducing downtime.
-A `fail over` system will switch a failed device to its red (essentially having extra copies of the same hardware).
+A `failover system `will switch a failed device to its red (essentially having extra copies of the same hardware).

 Securing the system can also prevent data loss due to malicious software or people.
 - Installing an anti-virus